Masahigo/blog/source/_posts/new-beginnings.md

 ##### Utilize the entrypoint in build config

-Execute the script from [gcloud builder](https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/gcloud) using a different entrypoint:
+Google Cloud Builders allow you to override the default `entrypoint` in Docker.
+I found this very useful when executing bash script using [gcloud builder](https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/gcloud):

 ```yaml
 steps: